- Political Science

 Politics in Action

 Huntingdon Political Science majors may live out their passion for politics in a variety of clubs and organizations on campus.
-Because of the College’s location in Alabama’s capital city, students may intern through the Hawks on the Hill program in state and federal government, political offices, or related government agencies.
+Because of the College’s location in Alabama’s capital city, students may intern through the Hawks on the Hill program in state and federal government, public service placements, political offices, or related government agencies.
 Internships in law firms and a variety of other settings related to the major are also available.
 Get involved through:

 - Abundant internships—locally and in Washington, D.C.